dabeaz/curio/docs/select.rst

 supports the concept that different file objects can belong to different providers.

+It inspects the first file it finds to determine the provider.

 So, if there are no file objects around it cannot determine what provider to call, so it just throws up its hands and throws an *OSError*.

+Aside: this means that all files in the selector need to support the same provider.
+Are there actual cases of different providers?
+Guessing it is generally best to just leave it to the operating system at this point.

 CallBackLater